exokitxr/webmr-docs/docs/browserReality.md

 ---
 id: browserReality
-title: Exokit Browser & Reality Tabs
+title: Exokit Browser
-sidebar_label: Exokit Browser & Reality Tabs
+sidebar_label: Exokit Browser
 ---

 ## Explain the Exokit browser in it's relation to Exokit Engine and the differences.